Temdog007/ProcASM_STL/README.md

 # ProcASM_STL
-Basic functions, written in C, intended to be used with ProcASM.
+Basic functions, written in C, intended to be used with [https://procasm.temware.site/](ProcASM.)

 View [header](stl.h) file for functions.